Monoametsi/Client-Manager/README.md

 	A side navigation will pop up which will include a link to the file sent by the client.
 	Click the link to view the document sent by the client.</li><br>
 	<li>The apps mission is accomplished, you have used the app to its full extent and now understand what its all about.
-	Play around with it by creating more clients, sending more documents as a client and viewing them on the relation managers page as instructed in the instructions above.</li>
+	Play around with it by creating more clients, sending more documents as a client and viewing them on the relationship manager's page as instructed in the instructions above.</li>
 </ol>